Music Lessons

 Sight or new reading of materials not seen before (commonly referred to as sight-reading).

 Repertoire review.
-(Maintenance of older but useful pieces learned).
+(Maintenance of older but useful pieces learned). - Avoid distractions:

 Do not bring cell phones to or accept calls at home during practice time

-• Agree on a prescribed amount of time for daily practice.
+Make a visit to the washroom and have a quick snack before practice starts. - Agree on a prescribed amount of time for daily practice.
 Your instructor can help to determine the best and most useful number of minutes based on your age and level.

-• Avoid merely “playing through” or senseless repetition of pieces.
+- Avoid merely “playing through” or senseless repetition of pieces.
 Rather, learn to sub divide into smaller meaningful sections.
 Music can often be broken down into “phrases” which are similar to musical sentences, thoughts or ideas.
 These are often groupings of approximately four measures.
 Have your CIM instructor help you to learn to identify phrase groups.
 Piano students benefit by practicing hands alone per phrase group.

-• Stay focused and alert throughout the entire practice session with each task clearly identified, i.e. :
+- Stay focused and alert throughout the entire practice session with each task clearly identified, i.e. :

 Ten minutes of working at the new assignment